vatesfr/xen-orchestra/installation.md

 ## Introduction

 This installation is validated on a fresh Debian 7 (Wheezy) 64 bits.
 It should be almost the same on others dpkg systems.
+If you are using FreeBSD 10, no problem, just [follow this procedure](./installation_freebsd.md).

 As you may have seen, in other parts of the documentation, XO is composed of two parts: [XO-Server](https://github.com/vatesfr/xo-server/) and [XO-Web](https://github.com/vatesfr/xo-web/).
 They can be installed separately, even on different machines, but for the sake of simplicity we will set them up together.